cesarhcq/drwatson/README.md

 ### The robot model is based on Arlo Platform with Differential drive.
 (TODO)

+A description of the robot will be implemented to visualize on RViz.
+(TODO)

  If you need to add more sensors in your Robot, follow this great tutorial provided by: [Gazebo Sensors](http://gazebosim.org/tutorials/?tut=add_laser).
 Please, do not forget to add the .dae or .stl extension of the sensors.